davidnewcomb/osx-lamp-manager/README.md

 [ ] I want to support other non-traditional LAMP applications e.g. node [ ] I want to manage MySQL/MariaDB users
 ```

+## Developers
+* When submitting when beginning a new feature please branch from `master`.
+* When submitting an Pull Request, please rebase before submitting.